Wire and Cable

 CMS Laser wire stripping systems cut around, and optionally, down the length of the insulating materials which cover the metal conductors.
 This wire stripping process allows the insulation to subsequently be pulled off very easily at a later time.
 Laser wire stripping is the most precise and reliable stripping method available today.
 It uses a non-contact method that eliminates the risk of damage to the conductor or shield.
 By using the proper laser type for a particular wire, the insulation will absorb the beam and be vaporized, whereas the metallic materials of the underlying wire conductor will reflect the laser beam and will not be damaged.

-Our laser wire system can process stripping lengths from 0-4 inches on various types of insulation materials, such as enameled coatings, epoxy, ETFE, fiberglass, Formvar, Kapton, Kynar, Milene, Mylar, nylon, silicone, polyester, polyesterimide, polyethylene, polyimide, polyvinylidene fluoride, polyurethane, polyvinyl chloride, silicone and Teflon.
+Our laser wire system can process stripping lengths from 0-4 inches on various types of insulation materials, such as enameled coatings, epoxy, ETFE, fiberglass, Formvar, Kapton, Kynar, Milene, Mylar, nylon, silicone, polyester, polyesterimide, polyethylene, polyimide, polyvinylidene fluoride, polyurethane, polyvinyl chloride, and Teflon.

 Other stripping features of the laser wire system include a variety of wire stripping modes to allow slugs to remain on the wire strands, mid-wire (windowing) laser strip capabilities, on-the-fly stripping options, and excellent precision with a strip length accuracies within +/- 0.10 inches.